vysmich/vysmich/README.md

 # Hi, I’m Michal and I am from Brno (Czech Republic)🇨🇿

 ## <b>I'm looking</b> for a job as a junior coder/ frontend developer.
-I mainly want to improve and be a great developer.
+I want to improve my skills in website development and be a great developer.

 [Look at my Linkedin](https://www.linkedin.com/in/vysmich/)